4forces/CI-MS2-project2/README.md

 #### User Stories
 1. "I want to find some quick information on the Lord of the Rings movies, such as its director, cast, and movie ratings." – _LOTR film buff._
 2. "I'm interested to retrieve some key information on the characters.
 For example race and date-of-birth." _– Someone who wants to know the characters better._
-3. "What are some random quotes uttered by the characters in the movies?" _– Curious user._
+3. "What are some random quotes uttered by the characters in the movies?" _– A curious user._
-4. "What are the books related to the LOTRs?" _– LOTR Bookworm_
+4. "What are the books related to the LOTRs?" _– LOTR Bookworm._

 #### Wireframes
 ##### Films Page